deddylx/hr-attrition-analysis/README.md

 ## **Recommendations**

-- Targeted Retention Programs: Focus on high-attrition roles such as Sales Representatives and Laboratory Technicians.
+- **Targeted Retention Programs**: Focus on high-attrition roles such as Sales Representatives and Laboratory Technicians.
-- Improve Satisfaction Levels: Enhance workplace environment and job satisfaction through employee engagement programs.
+- **Improve Satisfaction Levels**: Enhance workplace environment and job satisfaction through employee engagement programs.
-- Income and Tenure Analysis: Review compensation and tenure policies to retain employees with lower income and shorter tenure.
+- **Income and Tenure Analysis**: Review compensation and tenure policies to retain employees with lower income and shorter tenure.
-- Overtime Management: Implement policies to manage overtime and reduce burnout among employees.
+- **Overtime Management**: Implement policies to manage overtime and reduce burnout among employees.

 ## Contact
 For questions or feedback, feel free to reach out: